aormsby/Xamarin-Label-FontAutoSize/README.md

 For example, a label inside a stack layout inside a grid works fine because the stack layout can expand to the grid size just fine

-*However*, a label inside a stack layout inside a stack layout lets the label overflow beyond the expected height.
+*However*, a label inside a stack layout lets the label overflow beyond the expected height.
 The middle stack thinks it can extend forever since the outer stack doesn't have size knowledge from the middle stack.
 It's a sizing mess, and you'll most likely notice when this is happening.

 (I feel I've done a poor job explaining this, so please read the [StackLayout docs](https://docs.microsoft.com/en-us/xamarin/xamarin-forms/user-interface/layouts/stacklayout#position-and-size-of-child-views) for more info.)